 The Philippines has two official languages, Filipino and English.
-Before anything else, it should be known that Filipino is the national language of the Philippines.
+Before anything else, it should be known that the Filipino language is the national language of the Philippines.
 A citizen of the Philippines is also called Filipino, although some use the term Pilipino from Pilipinas, the name of the country in the local language.
 Ethnologue on the other hand lists Tagalog as one of the principal languages of the Philippines together with Filipino and English.

 The Philippines is a diverse country with several ethnic and immigrant communities.
 Right now, 183 languages and dialects are spoken in the country.
 Out of the estimated 2019 Philippine population of 108.2 million, 45 million speak Filipino.

-Complex Development of the Filipino Language
+Development of the Filipino Language

 The development history of the Filipino language is complex.
 Officially, it is the standard version of Tagalog, the language spoken mostly in Luzon, the foremost island of the Philippines.
 Majority of the Filipino citizens are bilingual and multilingual.

 To understand the development of Filipino as a language, one must know its origin.
 Tagalog is partly responsible for the emergence of Filipino, but it should be noted that in several key areas, the two languages are different.

 The development of languages around the world is typically fascinating because several factors normally contribute to the formation of a language.
 The Filipino language is not a stranger to this fact.
 Many interesting factors as well as political and social developments occurred that helped the journey of the language from Tagalog to Filipino.

 The Filipino language is a member of the Austronesia language family, which includes Malay, Māori and Hawaiian.
 It belongs to the subgroup of Malayo-Polynesian languages that are typically spoken by people in several island nations in the Pacific Ocean and Southeast Asia.

 1. Since 1897, Tagalog was the official language in the land.